Finding 709 Defects in 258 Projects: An Experience Report on Applying CodeQL to Open-Source Embedded Software (Experience Paper) -- Extended Report: SOTA SAST Performance

-To study the precision of~\codeql{} results, we sampled \numreposfortpfp repositories and manually categorized all errors and warnings into true and false positives.
+False positive rate analysis requires a significant amount of work, yet false positives are also a major concern in the adoption of SAST tools.
+Given the large number of repositories, we sampled \numreposfortpfp successfully built repositories (the 50 most starred, the 50 least starred, and 23 randomly picked repositories) and manually categorized all issues in them into true and false positives.
 A false positive means that the result does not match what the rule intends to detect, \eg an error for an uninitialized variable when it is actually initialized.
+Two analysts worked for one month to analyze the results.
+The two analysts worked largely independently but discussed uncertainties with each other and with the rest of the research team.
+All analysts and researchers had substantial training (coursework and experience) in C/C++ programming and cybersecurity, and we believe they were able to make correct judgments about whether or not a~\codeql{} issue represented a true positive.

-True positives are further classified as true defects and harmless reports.
-A harmless report means that although the result matches the rule's intention, it is not a defect in the specific context of the code.~\eg{} \code{cpp/inconsistent-null-check} might report a function call with a missing~\code{NULL} check of its return value.
-Although the warning is true, it might be infeasible in the specific context.
-The overall percentages of true and false positives are \codeqltpperc (362/468) and \codeqlfpperc (106/468), respectively.
-Out of 362 true positives, there were 158 harmless reports. ~\fig{fig:cdf-tp-fp} shows the CDF of the percentage of rules and their contribution to different types of results.
-Specifically, a point $(x,y)$ on a line indicates $y$\% of the rules have resulted in less than or equal to $x$\% of the corresponding results.
-Approximately 60\% rules had no false positives, and 22\% had no true positives.
+The overall percentages of true and false positives are \codeqltpperc~(\codeqlnumtp/\codeqlnumwarnsampledfortpfp) and \codeqlfpperc~(\codeqlnumfp/\codeqlnumwarnsampledfortpfp), respectively. \fig{fig:cdf-tp-fp} shows the \ac{CDF} of the false positive rates of different rules.
+Specifically, a point $(x,y)$ on a line indicates $y$\% of the rules have false positive rates of less than or equal to $x$\%.
+Approximately 60\% of the rules had no false positives, and 10\% had no true positives.
 This indicates that false positives are polarized, and a few rules contribute to the majority of false positives.
-We provide a detailed discussion on rules contributing to the false positives in Appendix B of \extendedreport.
+Specifically, 20\% of rules contribute to more than 60\% of false positives.
+We discuss below the top four~\codeql{} queries contributing to false positives.
+Comprehensive information on all rules contributing to false positives is provided in~\apdx{apdx:commonfprules}.